 For the flowers in my last addition I put little silver dragees (2 mm) as centers.

 I am in awe over this circular flower pattern.
-There was a certain sophisticated elegance in all these Thai fashion designs that I somehow never have seen in Western magazines.
+There was a certain sophisticated elegance in all these Thai fashion designs that I somehow never saw in Western magazines.
 Whenever I come across something unfamiliar and unique, I love thinking about how these things are first created, and how they have been passed down from chef to chef.

-To get this draped flowery look I just piped a few swirly circles and added silver dragees and silver discodust for the accents.
+Lastly, to get this draped flowery look, I just piped a few swirly circles and added silver dragees and silver discodust for the accents.